 Docker image tags are used to define version information.
 However, aside from the convention that the

-latest tag indicates the latest image available, Docker tags do not inherently define any relationship between "versions".
+latest tag indicates the default image available, Docker tags do not inherently define any relationship between "versions".

 It is common practice to assign meaningful versions to Docker tags, and when a Docker image is used in the context of an Octopus deployment, these versions are used to select the latest available image, and restrict images using version ranges.